 maple syrup & fresh seasonal berries for toppings

-- Brew Berry Victoria Tea double strength ~ bring water to a full rolling boil, and pour over the tea.
+- Brew Tea, of your choice double strength - bring water to a full rolling boil, & pour over the tea.
 Steep 10 minutes, then strain.
 Tea should be at room temp before using.

-- Drain cashews, and rinse 2 times with cold water.
+- Drain cashews, & rinse 2 times with cold water.

-- Combine cashews, tea, salt, cinnamon, and coconut butter in blender or food processor.
-Blend on high speed until mixed ~ approximately 2 minutes.
+- Combine cashews, tea, salt, cinnamon, & coconut butter in blender or food processor.
+Blend on high speed until mixed - approximately 2 minutes.

 - Place chia seeds in a mixing bowl.
 Add mixture from blender to chia seeds - whisk thoroughly.